-Note: Do NOT install the DWA-525 Desktop Adapter into your computer before installing the driver software from the D-Link CD.
+Note: Please install the DWA-556 Desktop PCI Express Adapter into your computer before installing the driver software from the D-Link CD.
 When the "Add New Hardware" wizard appears, click Cancel.

-Turn on the computer and Insert the D-Link DWA-525 Driver CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows Vista®.
-The steps and screens are similar for other Windows® operating systems.
+Turn on the computer and Insert the D-Link DWA-556 Driver CD in the CD-ROM drive.
+The step-by-step instructions that follow are shown in Windows Vista.
+The steps and screens are similar for the other Windows operating systems.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box, type "D:\autorun.exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:\ autorun.exe" (where D: represents the drive letter of your CD-ROM drive).